zachlp2016/little_shop/extensions.md

 ---

-## More Merchant stats, Part 1 (counts as 1 extention point)
+## More Merchant Stats

+#### General Goal

-Build a Merchant leaderboard available on "/merchants" that all users can see:
+Build a Merchant leaderboard as part of the "/merchants" page containing additional statistics that all users can see.

+#### Completion criteria

+1. Add the following leaderboard items:
   - Top 10 Merchants who sold the most items this month
   - Top 10 Merchants who sold the most items last month
   - Top 10 Merchants who fulfilled non-cancelled orders this month
   - Top 10 Merchants who fulfilled non-cancelled orders last month

-When logged in as a user:
+2. When logged in as a user, the following stats are also displayed on the "/merchants" page as well:
   - Also see top 5 merchants who have fulfilled items the fastest to my state
   - Also see top 5 merchants who have fulfilled items the fastest to my city

+#### Implementation Guidelines

+1. It may be tricky to build any one portion of these statistics in a single ActiveRecord call.
+You can use multiple calls in a method to build these statistics, but allow the database to do the calculations, not Ruby.

 #### Mod 2 Learning Goals reflected: